Want to know the great Italian designers of the 1960s and their role in the legendary fashion of the decade? Read this article.

-The spirit of the Sixties has also swept through Italy and some fashion designers more than others have wanted to express the dreams and hopes of this time in their creations.
+The spirit of the 1960s swept the world.
+In Italy, some designers, more than others, wanted to express the dreams and hopes of this time in their creations.

 The Sixties were above all the years of "Puccimania".
 Designer Emilio Pucci launched his first haute couture collection in 1962, featuring Swarovski crystal embroidery, and his fame spread around the world for the psychedelic patterned silk prints that became a status symbol and for the collections inspired by Pop Art and the exotic suggestions of his travels.
 The year 1968 marked his debut in men's fashion in collaboration with Ermenegildo Zegna.